Serabi Kuah – Indonesian pancakes with palm sugar and coconut milk syrup

 A bowl of serabi kuah, the Indonesian pancakes with sugar syrup and coconut milk

-Easy way to make Serabi
+Easy Way to Make Serabi

-Like making any other pancakes, this one is straightforward too.
+Like making any other pancakes, this one is straightforward, too.ย

-Or, you can put the ingredients in a mixing bowl and use a hand-whisk or hand-held blender to mix and blend them into a smooth mixture.
+Or, you can put the ingredients in a mixing bowl and use a hand whisk or hand-held blender to mix and blend them into a smooth mixture.

-Just put all the syrup ingredients together and cook it until itโ€™s boiling.
-Then let it simmer for about 5 minutes.
+Combine all the syrup ingredients and cook until boiling.
+Then, let it simmer for about 5 minutes.

-How to enjoy Indonesian pancakes
+How to Enjoy Indonesian Pancakes

 Another thing you may want to try is putting durian in your sugar syrup.
-Because thatโ€™s what Sumatran people make their sugar syrup.
-They add durian flesh to the sugar.
+Thatโ€™s how the Sumatran people make their sugar syrup: they add durian flesh to the sugar.ย

 If you wonder, you can get durian at an Asian/ Chinese shop.
 Here in the UK, the durians are imported from Thailand.

-Can we freeze Serabi?
+Can We Freeze Serabi?

 Like most food, yes, you can freeze your Serabi.
 They freeze well for about 2 months.

-More Indonesian sweet recipes
+More Indonesian Sweet Recipes

-Last but not least, donโ€™t forget to check my other Indonesian sweet recipes that you may love.
+Lastly, donโ€™t forget to check my other Indonesian sweet recipes that you may love.

 Thank you and all the best.